How to Make a Weather Resistant Outdoor Pillow on a Budget

 Why I Like Making Outdoor Pillows Using the Plastic Bags:

 2. I feel good that I am recycling the ever-growing pile of them that seems to multiply every second.
 One trip to the grocery store and you get an average of 10 bags.
 If I am getting only a few things, I take a bag into the store so I won’t get another plastic bag.
 For my once a week grocery shopping trip I don’t have enough bags to hold everything so I usually end up getting plastic to haul it all home.

 3. You can make the pillow form any size you want – big, small, or even a roll style pillow.

-These are not perfect – they do make a scrunching sound.
-To lessen the sound – add more bags to make a denser pillow.
+Add more bags to make a denser pillow.
 I found the dishtowels to make my pillow at the dollar store.

 1. Gather all your plastic bags.
 Find a bag that is about the size of your pillow cover or a bit larger to use as outer bag.
 Try to use the same type of bag to stuff your outer bag.
 Some plastic bags are thicker than others and won’t form to the shape as easily.
 Use the thicker bags as the bag you stuff all the other thinner bags into.
 Grocery store bags work the best.
 The kind you get at Walmart.
 To get a smooth and uniform pillow shape – spread each stuffing bag out and then loosely roll it, then place in the bag.
 Try to keep them lined up so the outer bag will stay as smooth as possible.
 If you just bunch them into the bag, the pillow will look lumpy.